ROOTED IN RIVERBEND: CLOSING THE FOOD LOOP

 COOKING CLASSES

 Learn how to cook healthy, delicious meals with local ingredients you can access right in your neighborhood.
-These hands-on classes are led by community chef and educator Shanel Adams.
+These hands-on classes are led by a talented chef from Make Food Not Waste.

 • June 18